ACMooreHerbarium/digitarium/README.md

 # digitarium
-The Herbarium Digitarium includes content designed to aid in the digitization of herbarium specimens and relevant data standars
+The Herbarium Digitarium includes content designed to aid in the digitization of herbarium specimens and relevant data standards